expand/collapse risk warning

 Analysis

-Investors thoroughly analyse all fundamental factors from company ratios, competitors, and conditions in the industry to technical factors across the asset’s entire history.
+Investors thoroughly analyze all fundamental factors from company ratios, competitors, and conditions in the industry to technical factors across the asset’s entire history.
 Speculators, meanwhile, primarily only carry out technical analysis paired with market and fundamental sentiment.

 Aim

-An investor’s primary objective is to gain small and recurring returns over a long-term period for example through dividend payments.
+An investor’s primary objective is to gain small and recurring returns over a long-term period, for example, through dividend payments.
 Speculators, meanwhile, seek to gain small profits over a short-term period.

 Risk